 The fact is the U.S. health care system spends well over $300 billion a year on prescription drugs, and almost three-fourths of that goes to brand name drugs, even though they make up less than one in eight prescriptions.
 The escalating costs of pharmaceuticals are driving up health care costs and premiums in both the employer based and individual market.

-There are several bill pending at the State Capitol that seek to address the impact high drug costs have on our state.
-Two in particular represent key first steps to address the escalating cost of prescription drugs
+There are several bill pending at the Minnesota State Capitol that seek to address the impact high drug costs have on our state.

-End Price Gouging (HF 4/SF 272) This bill would prohibit drug manufacturers and wholesale drug distributors from price gouging.
-Minnesota should empower the state Attorney General to take action against drug manufacturers and wholesalers who price gouge essential off-patent or generic drugs with increases of 50% or more.
+End Price Gouging ( HF 4/SF 1518) This bill would prohibit drug manufacturers and wholesale drug distributors from price gouging.
+It empowers the state Attorney General to take action against drug manufacturers and wholesalers who charge unconscionable prices for essential drugs sold in Minnesota.

-Require Price Transparency (HF 704) Under this legislation drug manufacturers would be required to provide greater transparency over price increases for existing drugs, new drugs, and newly acquired drugs.
-In most cases the law would require the manufacturer of a drug whose prices increase by more than 10% in a 12-month period or more than 16% in a 24-month period to report information about the increase to the Minnesota Department of Health (MDH).
+Require Price Transparency ( HF 1246/SF 1098) Under this legislation drug manufacturers would be required to provide greater transparency over price increases for existing drugs, new drugs, and newly acquired drugs.
+In most cases, the law would require the manufacturer of a drug whose prices increase by more than 10% in a 12-month period or more than 16% in a 24-month period to report information about the increase to the Minnesota Department of Health (MDH).
 This information will be available publicly on the MDH website, so that anyone can learn about what goes into the pricing of drugs and associated increases.
 Failure to comply with these reporting requirements could result in a fine to the drug manufacturer of $10,000 per drug, per day.
 Any fines collected would be deposited into the Health Care Access Fund.

-Rx Affordability Act (SF 353) This bill creates a prescription drug affordability commission that is charged with setting rates for prescription drugs to protect consumers, state and local governments, health plan companies, providers, pharmacies, and other health care system stakeholders from excessive costs.
+Rx Affordability Act (HF 1668/SF 353) This bill creates a prescription drug affordability commission that is charged with setting rates for prescription drugs to protect consumers, state and local governments, health plan companies, providers, pharmacies, and other health care system stakeholders from excessive costs.

 Minnesota families can’t afford to keep paying for prescription drugs that cost more money than they make in a year.